talk2pankajx/sensor-fault-detection/README.md

 configure the AWS ec2 service
 configure the ECR repository
-create an S3 bucket in AWD with /app/input_files
+create an S3 bucket in AWS with /app/input_files

 configure a self hoster runner on the github